Q&A on UWCSEA admissions

 No. Meeting our day student residency requirement is only satisfied if the student will be living with a legal parent who will be resident in Singapore for at least 90% of the school year during term.
 You can apply for your child to join the College as a Residential Boarder if they are joining Grade 8 or above.

-By enrolling in the College, parents agree to our UWCSEA Standard Terms and Conditions, which do not permit a student to live with a relative or friend, except under exceptional circumstances, as outlined in Clause 8.7.
+By enrolling in the College, parents agree to our UWCSEA Standard Terms and Conditions, which do not permit a student to live with a relative or friend, except under exceptional circumstances, as outlined in Clauses 8.2 and 8.4.

 Why don’t you open applications for K2 at the Dover Campus?